 FAQ:

-What can I do to “cure” my child?
+You’re Wondering: How do I “cure” my child?

 • About Speech Therapy:

-I tried to push improvement in my son for years just after 1999.
-His overall health got better when his food allergies mostly resolved (like his father’s had, during elementary school).
-His disabilities did not change from any alternative medicine, not even a little.
+I tried alternative treatments on my son for years, from 2000 to 2005.
+His health got better after his food allergies resolved (just like his father’s had.)
+His attention improved when his bowels improved.
+His disabilities did not change at all from alternative medicine.

-• He understood that something about him was unacceptably wrong.
-He was different, less, ill, or maybe “needed” medicine.
+• He thought something about him was unacceptable and wrong.
+He was different, less, ill, or “needed medicine.”
 It hurts me to think what I was doing to his sense of self worth.
-The energy and money I spent experimenting diverted me from accepting and loving and coaching my child.
+The energy and money I spent experimenting on him kept me from fully accepting my child.

-• The “cures” parents try all have potential dangers.
+• The “cures” parents try all can be dangerous.
 A special form of Vitamin A in Cod liver oil was a fad among parents (myself included) 25 years ago, and it is possible to overdose on Vitamin A. Children who get their hands on yummy multivitamins have overdosed on the iron in them.
 Even regular vitamins can accumulate into kidney stones later.
 Parents have put children inside an oxygen tank, and a child with a developmental disability is known to have died in one.

 Leucovorin

-Laura is not licensed to practice medicine or pharmacy.
-Laura’s medical advice is to get medical advice.
+NOTE: Laura is not licensed to practice medicine or pharmacy.
+Her advice is: Get medical advice!

-This information is intended to serve the community with sources that Laura believes are reliable.
-If in the future, the sources or information linked to are found to be false, this information may not be updated.
-Laura Weinberg and Laura Weinberg CCC-SLP LLC are not liable for broken links, missing information, or opinions of the sources linked or cited.
+This information may not be updated.
+Laura Weinberg and Laura Weinberg CCC-SLP LLC are not liable for broken links, missing information, or retractions or opinions of sources linked or cited.

 Background of the author: I worked in the pharmaceutical industry in a non-medical capacity.
-I have a child (now adult) whose own nutrition was always excellent but who has exceedingly low levels of zinc in the blood, as if it were not in anything he ate.
-It was heavily in his diet, and we tried various supplements with it.
-Zinc deficiency would lead to many symptoms he has experienced.
-Let me be clear: taking zinc never improved his blood levels, or symptoms.
+I have a child (now adult) whose own nutrition was always excellent but who has exceedingly low levels of zinc in the blood.
+From his blood, it looked as if it was no zinc in his food.
+It was in his meat and grains, and we tried supplements.
+Zinc deficiency could explain many symptoms he has.
+Let me be clear: taking zinc never improved him.

 My son was born with an issue that probably involves metabolism of zinc and affects all the cells in his body.
 Other people with autism may have issues in absorption, metabolism, or excretion of other key nutrients.
 They may have issues (deficits, or imbalances) in metabolic processes for converting nutrients into useful forms in the body.